 Back in May 2007, the Food Standards Agency (FSA) Board agreed unanimously that 'mandatory fortification' with folic acid should be introduced.
-This means that it would be compulsory to add folic acid to either bread or flour.
+This means that it would be compulsory to add folic acid to either bread or wheat flour.

-The purpose of mandatory fortification with folic acid is to reduce the number of Neural Tube Defects (NTD). the Scientific Advisory Committee Nutrition (SACN) estimated that in Scotland circa 50 pregnancies are affected by Neural Tube Defects each year.
-It is estimated that every day in the UK two babies are being conceived with a NTD daily.
+The purpose of mandatory fortification with folic acid is to reduce the number of Neural Tube Defects (NTD).
+The Scientific Advisory Committee Nutrition (SACN) estimated that in Scotland circa 50 pregnancies are affected by Neural Tube Defects each year.
+It is estimated that every day in the UK two babies are being conceived with a NTD.

 Chief Executive of Spina Bifida Hydrocephalus Scotland, Andy Wynd MBE, said: “A decision to proceed with mandatory fortification of flour with folic acid would have a monumental impact on the health of babies in Scotland.